-Among the many species of rainforest animals found in Costa Rica are howler monkeys, white faced capuchin monkeys, spider monkeys, squirrel monkeys, 2 toed sloths, 3 toed sloths, toucans, scarlet macaws, jaguars, ocelots, margays, crocodiles, several species of frogs, snakes, white tail deer, squirrels, tapirs, thousands of species of insects (300,000 approx.) and hundreds of species of birds, among others.
+Among the many species of rainforest animals in Costa Rica are howler monkeys, white faced capuchin monkeys, spider monkeys, squirrel monkeys, 2 toed sloths, 3 toed sloths, toucans, scarlet macaws, jaguars, ocelots, margays, crocodiles, several species of frogs, snakes, white tail deer, squirrels, tapirs, thousands of species of insects (300,000 approx.) and hundreds of species of birds, among others.

-All of these rainforest animals are well protected in Costa Rica; first because sport hunting is prohibited in the country; and also because a 34% of the country’s territory is dedicated to conservation, as national parks (28 of them), biological reserves (8 of them) and several private reserves that contribute to the efforts of conservation.
+All of these rainforest species are well protected in Costa Rica; first because sport hunting is prohibited in the country; and also because a 34% of the country’s territory is dedicated to conservation, as national parks (28 of them), biological reserves (8 of them) and several private reserves that contribute to the efforts of conservation.

 Due to the extensive conservation efforts, the populations of several of these rainforest animals in Costa Rica are growing rapidly, making our country one of the best places in the world for the observation of wildlife.
 Due to this, the tourism industry has grown very fast, making Costa Rica one of the best spots worldwide for ecotourism and conservation of endangered species.